The Singleton

 The elevator stopped at thirty-six.
 The doors opened.

-The thirty-sixth floor was a short corridor with glass walls on both sides.
+The thirty-sixth floor was a short corridor walled in glass on both sides.
 On Jeff's left, an empty conference room.
-On his right, another empty conference room.
-At the end, a third — glass-walled, with four chairs, already occupied.
+On his right, another.
+At the end, a third — glass on every face, four chairs, already occupied.

 Lena Vasquez sat in the third chair.

-Until that morning Jeff had known her only through her institutional shadow — the closed tickets, the wellness flag, the call to Maya.
-The woman in the chair was small, slight, mid-forties, dark hair pulled back into a low knot.
-She held a marathoner's pelvis-forward stance long after the racing years were over.
+Until that morning Jeff had known her only through her institutional shadow — the closed tickets, the wellness flag, the call to Maya, the fourteen suppressed reports that had a number but no face.
+The woman in the chair was forty-five, small, slight, dark hair pulled back into a low knot, holding the pelvis-forward stance of a marathoner a decade past her last race.
+She had been an MIT neuroscience professor before Julian recruited her six years ago to build the consciousness-mapping protocol that Afterlife ran on, which made her, by a margin no one else in the building could touch, the person most qualified to know exactly what Jeff had found and exactly what it would cost to say it aloud.
 Charcoal cardigan over cream silk.
-A pair of clear-lensed reading glasses she did not need but had been told, by an executive coach, softened the threat-affect of a small woman with institutional power.
-She clicked the same blue Pilot G-2 pen twice as punctuation between her own sentences when she was thinking — extend, retract.
-She had read Jeff's code before she had known his name.
+Clear-lensed reading glasses she did not need, worn because an executive coach had told her they softened the threat-affect of a small woman with institutional power.
+She had a blue Pilot G-2 pen in her right hand, and as Jeff stopped in the doorway she clicked it once — *extend* — and set it parallel to the table's edge, square, a thing aligned.
 She had recommended his L6 promotion in 2021.
-She had spent the last fourteen weeks trying to keep him out of a psychiatric facility because she believed, with the certainty of an immune system, that what he was carrying would, if released, kill more people than her containment had already cost.
+She had spent the last eighteen months running the only threat model in the company that had a row in it with his name on it, because she believed, with the certainty of an immune system, that what he was carrying would, if released, kill more people than her containment already had.

 Two security personnel flanked her.
 A Meridian Medical Liaison in a white coat stood against the back wall with a tablet.